Table of Contents

 What are the advantages and disadvantages of a savings account?

-Advantages of savings account include:
+Advantages of savings accounts include:

 Disadvantages of savings accounts include:

-• Fees and minimum balance requirements Some savings accounts may have fees or minimum balance requirements, potentially reducing the overall return on your savings.
+• Fees and minimum balance requirements: Some savings accounts may have fees or minimum balance requirements, potentially reducing the overall return on your savings.

 How is a savings account most useful?

-SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2024 SoFi Bank, N.A.
+SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2026 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.